Yelp/paasta/docs/source/about/glossary.rst

 **Kubernetes Horizontal Pod Autoscaler (HPA)**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It's a Kubernetes feature that automatically scales the number of pods in a deployment based on observed CPU utilization (or, with custom metrics support, on some other application-provided metrics).
+A Kubernetes feature that automatically scales the number of pods in a deployment based on observed CPU utilization (or, with custom metrics support, on some other application-provided metrics).

 **clustername**
 ~~~~~~~~~~~~~~~